 In the course of using them, iPhones and iPods sometimes get wet.
 It's just a fact of life.
 Whether we spill drinks on them, accidentally drop them in the tub, have kids who soak them in the sink, or any number of other watery mishaps, iPods and iPhones get wet.

-Shake the water out – Depending on how wet it got, you may be able see water in your iPhone's headphone jack, dock connector, or other areas.
+- Shake the water out – Depending on how soaked it got, you may be able see water in your iPhone's headphone jack, dock connector, or other areas.
 Shake the water out as much as possible and dry off the iPhone.

-Try a repair company – If none of these tactics work, there are iPhone repair companies that specialize in saving wet iPhones.
+- Try a repair company – If none of these tactics work, there are iPhone repair companies that specialize in saving iPhones with water damage.
 A little time at your favorite search engine can put you in touch with a number of good vendors.

 So, as you can see, a wet iPod doesn't necessarily mean that you need to head to the Apple Store with credit card in hand, but it can mean trouble.
 So, stay out trouble by using a good iPod case (maybe even an underwater iPod case) or keeping your iPod and your soda far apart.